ericcgreen/project2/README.md

 ## Acknowledgements

 A big thank you to Andy Flickinger and Eva Lai for their help and support!
 Andy helped with the star rating system and Eva helped with the application logic.
+Thank you to Hannah Schuster and Erica Norby.